ammawla/PanelDoC/README.md

 1. Generate genome parameters for targeted regions (number of self chains (see UCSC for details), GC0content in 100-base window, distance from non-targeted base)
 2. Generate median data from all samples
 3. Normalize sample data to the median
+4. Normalize sample data for GC Content Bias
-4. Call CNVs based on relative depth of coverage
+5. Call CNVs based on relative depth of coverage

 Note: The manuscript also describes a secondary analysis using BLAST to confirm CNV calls.
 These scripts do not perform the secondary analysis.
 I recommend either custom BLAST (as was described in the manuscript) or a program that performs global split-read analysis, such as SLOPE (Pubmed ID: 20876606).